bitcraftlab/Coding-Gestalt/07-code-and-compression/exercises/readme.md

 ### [Exercise 01][] – Run Length Encoding

-1. Create a function to save black + white Images in RLE format
+1. Create a function to save a 400 x 400 pixel, grayscale image in RLE format
-2. Create a function to load black + white Images in RLE format
+2. Create a function to load a 400 x 400 pixel, grayscale image in RLE format

 ### [Exercise 02][] – Delta Encoding